PerilousBooklet/lite-xl-ide/README.md

 # Lite XL IDE Setup

+> [!WARNING]
+> This repository is out-dated.
+> The information stored here has been moved to the [new website](https://takase.top/lite-xl-docs/user-guide/introduction/)

 ## Introduction

 Documentation for a set of plugins and configuration files that aims to turn [Lite XL](https://takase.top/lite-xl-docs/) into a proper IDE.